 If you eventually become a victim of it, you should immediately report it to the public authorities.
 There are many ways to do it:

-You can read more in the website of the Brazilian Ministry of Justice.
+You can read more on the website of the Ministry of Justice and Public Security.